alex-piccione/learning.Docker/examples/nginx api devops/api service/README.md

 # api-server NodeJs application

+## Setup

+_config.js_ read configuration from a secret file stored on local machine.
+It has the structure of _api-secrets.example.json_.

+## API endpoints

-Simple Node app that responsd to:
+Simple Node app that respond to:

 - GET /         (HTML)
-- GET /api/inso (JSON)
+- GET /api/info (JSON)

 To run locally: `yarn start`